mike-bourgeous/mb-geometry/README-Delaunay.md

 This website describes a similar divide and conquer algorithm from 1985 by Guibas and Stolfi, which the ACM still charges for and thus I have not read.

+## Notes about this repo

+There are two copies of the Delaunay code, one with detailed debugging, one with minimal debugging for better performance.

 ## Questions about L&S

 - The adjacency list is specified as being a circular doubly-linked list, which